 DOWNLOAD OUR FREE E-BOOK

 The social aspect is very important at the dawn of school.
-The children will have to face
+Children will have to face a

-much larger sphere than the micro-society in which they had evolved until then, in the
+sphere much larger than the micro-society in which they have evolved until now, within

-Favoring early intervention will help a child develop his or her abilities; it’s by
+Favoring early intervention will help a child develop their skills; it is by

 meeting new people, rubbing shoulders with different social worlds and

-that a child will enrich his or her social life and develop self-confidence.
+adopting new rules that a child will enrich their social life and develop their self-confidence.

-In the family, at school or during extracurricular activities, these encounters contribute to the
+In the family, at school or during extracurricular activities, these encounters will contribute to the

-Here are some of the social skills that children are able to use before entering school
+Here are some social skills that children are able to use before starting

 Comply with instructions